 One of an advertiser’s targeting tools is reaching people who have visited their website before.
 But not all visitors are created equal.
 So, it’s important that you have strategies to target quality website visitors most likely to act with Facebook ads.

-The idea of targeting website visitors is to reach those who are familiar with you and are most likely to act favorably.
+The idea of targeting website visitors is to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More those who are familiar with you and are most likely to act favorably.
 Of course, those who visit routinely or spend hours on your website are much more valuable than those who visited once.

 So, the goal is to isolate the most engaged visitors while eliminating accidental clicks, quick abandons, and even visitors who viewed a single page and never returned.

 Keep in mind that this method isn’t for everyone.
-If you only get a few hundred or few thousand visits per month to your website, limiting the audience further may result in a failure to deliver the ads.
+If you only get a few hundred or few thousand visits per month to your website, limiting the This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More further may result in a failure to deliver the ads.

 With that in mind, let’s dive in…